 I grew up in the rust belt of western Pennsylvania, about seventy miles north of Pittsburgh.
 I attended Thiel College, located in my home town of Greenville, graduating in 1984 with a double major in Philosophy and Political Science.
 I then moved to Charlottesville, Virginia, where I enrolled in the graduate program in Philosophy at the University of Virginia, completing my PhD in 1993.
 After a year of living dangerously, I secured a tenure-track position in the Department of Philosophy and Religion at Ithaca College beginning in the fall of 1994.
 There I earned tenure and was promoted to Associate Professor in 2001.
 I served from 2001-2004 as Chair of the department.
 In 2006, I took an appointment in the Philosophy Department at Florida State University, and I was promoted to full Professor in 2008.
 In 2010 I came to the University of Arizona to join both the Philosophy Department and the Center for the Philosophy of Freedom.
-I was honored to be offered the Keith Lehrer Chair.
-In 2018, I decided to resign from the Freedom Center and so to step away from my appointment as the Keith Lehrer Chair.
-I now hold a full-time appointment exclusively in the Philosophy Department.
-I remain grateful for the excellent support I received as a faculty member in the Freedom Center.
+In 2018, I stepped away from the Freedom Center, but in 2023 I returned.

 As for my non-philosophical interests, my two great athletic passions are skiing and cycling, pretty much in that order.
 While there is no snow here in Tucson, the cycling is spectacular.
 So when I am not cooking for my family or hard at work living the life of the mind, I am getting in a good ride.
 When my schedule permits, I scoot off into the high mountains in southern Colorado or Utah to see how close I can come to killing myself on a pair of skis.